-Car accidents happen in seconds but can impact your life for months or even years afterward.
-In Phoenix, where busy freeways like I-10 and I-17 intersect with congested surface streets and extreme weather conditions create additional hazards, knowing exactly what to do following a collision is essential.
-This comprehensive guide walks you through the critical steps to take after an accident in the Valley of the Sun, helping you protect your health, legal rights, and financial interests.
+Car accidents happen in seconds.
+But they can impact your life for months or even years.
+In Phoenix, busy roads like I-10 and I-17 cross with crowded streets.
+Extreme weather creates extra risks.
+Knowing what to do after a crash is key.
+This guide walks you through the steps to take after an accident in Phoenix.
+It helps you protect your health, legal rights, and money.

-- Move to a safe location if possible, particularly on Phoenix’s high-speed freeways
+- Move to a safe spot if you can, especially on Phoenix’s fast roads

-- Turn on hazard lights to alert other drivers
+- Turn on hazard lights to warn other drivers

-- During summer months, be mindful of extreme heat – temperatures on Phoenix roadways can exceed 160°F
+- During summer, watch out for extreme heat – temps on Phoenix roads can top 160°F

-- Set up emergency triangles or flares if available, especially if the accident occurs at night
+- Set up warning triangles or flares if you have them, especially at night

-- Call 911 immediately if anyone is injured, even if injuries seem minor
+- Call 911 right away if anyone is hurt, even if injuries seem small

-- Remain still if you suspect neck or back injuries – Phoenix Fire Department paramedics are trained to handle these situations safely
+- Stay still if you think you have neck or back injuries – Phoenix Fire medics know how to handle these safely

-The Phoenix Police Department recommends calling the police for any accident resulting in:
+The Phoenix Police say to call police for any accident with:

 - Injuries